 Today, the ethical high road of poly is more commonly defined by the process of open and often subtle, complex agreements between two or more adults.
 The image of the undisciplined and unscrupulous “swinger” is being pushed into the background by the sexually responsible, and often socially conventional poly “practitioner.”

 I noticed while working with my first few clients in open marriages (or poly couples) how typical and routine their concerns and problems were, sometimes unrelated to sexuality.
 I believed then – and now – that their struggles were neither exotic nor arcane, and similar to the concerns and growth-oriented dilemmas of all committed relationships.
 They were not “outlaws” in any significant respect, other than the private conduct which varied from the handed-down rules of traditional monogamy.
-A recent article in Scientific American appears to confirm this picture.

 Closing The Circle